vycke/crinkles.dev/content/an-ode-to-the-css-owl-selector.md

 ```

 By defining rules with a higher specificity compared to `* + *`, we can overwrite the default layout behavior we are seeing.
 The example above shows how the gap between a header and paragraph can be reduced.
 When trying to achieve the same effect with `flex-gap`, you have start working with (negative) margins on elements.
 You are now using two competing ways to determine relative positioning.
 This creates less stable code, more layout issues, and makes debugging layout issues a lot more difficult.

+## What about performance
+Recursion sounds scary for most developers.
+The code looks efficient and small, but in reality it can cause a lot of performance issues.
+So what is the impact of a `* + *` selector on performance?
+And should I care?
+Well, the short answer is *no*.
+CSS is hardly the cause of performance issues.
+CSS animations [out perform](https://developer.mozilla.org/en-US/docs/Web/Performance/CSS_JavaScript_animation_performance) JavaScript animations.

+Yes the `*` selector is a ['slow'](https://csswizardry.com/2011/09/writing-efficient-css-selectors/) CSS selector.
+If we look at the theoretical complexity, this would be a `O(n)`.
+But what about `* + *`.
+Well, as this selector just takes the next element, its theoretical complexity is `O(n)` as well!
+In reality, `* + *` is unnoticeable slower than a standalone `*`.
+So the owl selector performs almost equal to your CSS reset on the `box-sizing`.
+In most cases even better, as most reset `::after` and `::before` on `*` as well.

+For comparison, a `* *` has a theoretical complexity of `O(n^2)`.
+This is because browsers evaluate CSS *right-to-left*.
+For the selector `nav a` we see a navigation with link in it.
+The browser sees a link within a navigation.
+This nuance has a big impact on performance.
+This is the reason why lengthy selectors have a [bad performance](https://csswizardry.com/2012/05/keep-your-css-selectors-short/#:~:text=Keeping%20CSS%20selectors%20short%20helps,Increases%20portability) (and maintainability).
+And, the reason why `* *` has a complexity of `O(n^2)`.

+Again, performance is not an issue for CSS.
+But, there are simple ways to increase the performance of the owl selector.
+You can scope it (e.g. `.post > * + *`) or make it target more specific elements (e.g. `p + p`).
+The quality of your product will benefit more from clean and maintainable and less code.
+This results in less bugs, and smaller files that have to transferred via the users' network.

 ## Wrapping up